 Stroke and STEMI are highly time sensitive medical emergencies.
 Every minute lost from the onset of stroke or STEMI symptoms to specialized treatment results in some loss of brain or heart tissue and the loss of some degree of personal function.
 Medical research and the experience of other states has shown that a formal system of stroke and STEMI care that includes timely recognition of symptoms, prompt medical diagnosis and access to a specialized treatment center will improve the patient's probability of survival and a decrease in long term disability.

 Michigan has a functioning, regional, coordinated and accountable trauma system to ensure the right patient gets the right care at the right time.
-The Bureau of EMS, Trauma and Preparedness worked with leading stroke and STEMI partners and stakeholders in the state to develop a plan to integrate stroke and STEMI care into the existing trauma system.
+The Bureau of Emergency Preparedness, EMS, and Systems of Care worked with leading stroke and STEMI partners and stakeholders in the state to develop a plan to integrate stroke and STEMI care into the existing trauma system.
 When implemented, this system will improve stroke and STEMI outcomes and ensure that the stroke or Stemi patient is transported to the most appropriate specialized center with the resources to care for them.

 To review the Recommendations for Systems of Care for Time Sensitive Emergencies, click here.